MSeidelFed/KineticMSI/README.md

 ## Usage Instructions
 kineticMSI has been divided in several steps:

+1. Step 1 – data preprocessing

+ 1. Filtering step 1 – All pixels with M0 = 0 are deleted (replaced with NA).

+ 1. Filtering step 2 – All pixels with all isotopologues = 0 are deleted (replaced with NA).

+# unoptimized
 1. The first step is a calculation of enrichment percentages from the molecular species of interest.

 1. The second step is meant to reconstruct MSI images based on the derived proxies of isotope enrichment.